What is a QR Code?

 Here is an entire list of things you can do with a QR Code:

-Add contact details: QR codes serve as a vCard and can help you add and share contact information in
+- Add contact details: QR Codes serve as a mobile business card and can help you add and share contact information in seconds.

-Engage with social media: Scan QR codes and instantly follow, like and leave a review on social media
+- Engage with social media: Scan QR Codes and instantly follow, like and leave a review on social media business pages.

 What do you mean by QR Code?

 QR stands for Quick Response.
 First designed in 1994 for the automotive industry in Japan, QR Codes have since perpetuated into every industry and are used all over the world by consumers.
 It has started gaining a lot of popularity with consumers since scanning QR Codes does not require an app.
 The camera app in both Android and iPhones is capable of scanning QR Codes natively.

 How do QR Codes work?